KTVO: History

 KTVO, along with the rest of Federal, was acquired by Raycom Media in 1996.
 On April 28, 1999, KTVO launched its website.
 In December 2003, Raycom acquired the television stations of Waitt Media, which included KYOU.
 However, due to FCC duopoly regulations, KYOU was transferred to Ottumwa Media Holdings, LLC and entered into a local marketing agreement (LMA) with KTVO.
 On March 27, 2006, the company announced that it would sell KTVO along with thirteen other stations across the country to Barrington Broadcasting.
 The sale closed that August.
 As a result, KYOU's owner, Ottumwa Media Holdings, was renamed American Spirit Media and the LMA dissolved.

 KTVO had been serving the Quincy–Hannibal–Keokuk, Iowa market as the default analog ABC affiliate on cable with some locations being able pick up its over-the-air signal.
 On August 28, 2007, sister station KHQA (which had served as CBS' affiliate of record in the Kirksville market after 1974) announced that they would launch a new second digital subchannel to offer ABC programming beginning September 30.
-However, KTVO remains on area cable systems, and launched a CBS-affiliated second digital subchannel on May 15, 2010 effectively marking the network's return to the area after a 36-year absence.
+However, KTVO remains on area cable systems, and launched a CBS-affiliated second digital subchannel on May 15, 2010, effectively marking the network's return to the area after a 36-year absence.
 Like KHQA-DT2, KTVO-DT2 originally offered America One as a secondary affiliate but has since added syndicated programming to its schedule.
 On February 28, 2013, Barrington Broadcasting announced the sale of its entire group, including KTVO, to Sinclair Broadcast Group.
 The sale was completed on November 25.
 In November 2015, KTVO celebrated the 60th anniversary of its original airdate.

+On November 7, 2024, it was announced that KTVO and KHQA would merge their news departments into a new operation called Tri-State Trusted, which would cover both the Ottumwa–Kirksville and Quincy–Hannibal–Keokuk markets.
+Newscasts would originate from the KTVO studios but also feature local content produced by KHQA.
+The new operation launched with the morning newscast on December 9.

+On March 11, 2025, it was reported that Sinclair (KTVO Licensee, LLC) was selling five TV stations, including KTVO and KHQA, to Rincon Broadcasting Group, led by Todd Parkin.
+The sale was approved by the FCC on July 1, and completed on July 9.

 Programming

-Syndicated programming currently broadcast on KTVO includes Jeopardy!, Rachael Ray, The Ellen DeGeneres Show, Wheel of Fortune, Castle, Pawn Stars, Live with Kelly and Ryan and Dr. Phil.

-KTVO's second digital subchannel airs an alternate live feed of the CBS Evening News at 6:00 p.m.
+KTVO's second digital subchannel airs an alternate live feed of the CBS Evening News at 6 p.m.
 This is unlike most CBS affiliates in the Central Time Zone, which normally air the newscast at 5:30 p.m.
-Syndicated programming currently broadcast on KTVO-DT2 includes Family Feud, The Kelly Clarkson Show, Access Hollywood, Major Crimes and NCIS: New Orleans.